gmahebe/auto-annotated-portfolio/content/pages/index.md

       with React and NodeJS together with Next and MongoDB.
 I feel like a sperhoero when I write code because i get to work on some cool projects.
     subtitle: >-
-      Welcome to my page where i hope to impress you with some cool projects I have worked on.
-I will try and answer any questions you migh have about me.
+      Welcome to my page where I hope to impress you with some cool projects I have worked on.
 You can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto